Chapter 15: To the Distant Skies and Beyond

 Wanting to thank Shotgun, Cid offers her a tour of the rocket, but this finally provokes her to remembers her duty to Rufus.
 Cid decides to extend the offer to the vice president, saying he wants to change Rufus’ mind about the space program.
 Here, Rufus drops a very strange line in internal monologue, thinking to himself that, “The operation should be underway by now.
 Having a Turk around will assure the workers.
 That should make plan [sic] easier to execute.”
 So… Rufus’ logic is that he should take the Turk on-board to make it easier for the thief the Turk is looking for to steal something… on-board?
 In front of the Turk?
 God this chapter is stupid.
 I remembered it was boring but I forgot it was stupid.
 Then again, I’ve had this lingering mental image in my head ever since I first watched this thing, a mental image that wasn’t actually from the original and was just something I made up, but that stuck with me as representative of the chapter: an image of Cid flying the Bronco with a pike sticking out of the cockpit like a flagpole.
 Maybe that should have reminded me.

 We don’t waste much time on the tour – our very first stop is the crucial tanks that are about to be hoisted, and the thief sneaks on board moments later.
 Rufus spots him, and curiously reports the thief despite the fact that AVALANCHE is working for him, perhaps to avoid blowing his own cover even though we know that no one else saw it.
-Cid tries to go after the thief, but Rufus insists Shotgun go instead, despite her complaints.
+Cid tries to go after the thief, but Rufus insists Shotgun go instead, despite her complaints about being his bodyguard.
 Oh, you get to joyride on a plane away from your job on your whim, but he doesn’t get to order you away on his whim?
 Let’s just admit you’re both in the wrong.

 Shotgun ends up confused – it seems the thief managed to slip on a grunt uniform and is now pretending to do maintenance work.
 She spots someone that she deems suspicious for no stated reason, and you’re asked to follow him as the workers go about their work, switching positions back and forth.
 We are honest-to-goodness having a shell game that’s only possible because these people are literally faceless, identical NPCs.
 I don’t know what to even think about this.
 Despite the fact that he knows Shotgun is looking for the thief, Cid then comes in and dismisses everyone!
 God’s sake, man, and he acts like letting them go is part of the plan!
 You have to follow the right person out one of the room’s many doors to tell the game which NPC is the thief, and if you get it right, the two of you fight.
 Curiously, he changes back to his civvies during the battle?
 Curiouser still, Ririn uses magic in the fight, despite it looking like an everyday fight against a boring, AVALANCHE trooper!
 Cid gives Shotgun an Ether for getting it right.”I took care of him,” Shotgun says.
 I murdered him.
-He’s dead now, inside your ship, forever.
+He’s dead now.
+Inside your ship.
+Forever.

 That’s the end of the day, with the launch scheduled for tomorrow, and with the thief accounted for, all should be well.
 But when Cid does another check, it seems someone stole an oxygen tank anyways, despite our efforts!
 One of Cid’s employees points out that while they can replace it, this means they’ll have to do another technical check, which will push them close to the time limit.
 We cut to Rufus reporting the delay to his dad.
-President Shinra refuses to delay the launch however, and Cid promises that everything will be on time, since his “best mechanic,” Shera, is on the job.
+President Shinra refuses to delay the launch, and Cid promises that everything will be on time, since his “best mechanic,” Shera, is on the job.
 Rufus makes the mistake of trying to scare Cid by pointing out that Cid could die if things go south, and I say “mistake” because this allows Cid to say that he doesn’t care if he dies, he just wants the launch to go forward.
 Rufus’ attempt to scare him just ends up making him look like a company hero!
 Furthermore, the president promises to manipulate the broadcast if something goes wrong, so where’s the harm to them?
 In the end, President Shinra orders the launch to go ahead as scheduled.
 Cid leaves, saying: “Gotta kick that slowpoke mechanic’s ass into gear.”
 Ugh… Cid… please don’t say anything about kicking Shera’s ass, into gear or otherwise.

 We cut to launch day, and Tseng calls in to Shotgun, saying that Cid is nowhere to be found.
 She ends up heading into the misty forest that’s near the town for whatever reason, and finds Cid there, chasing more plainclothes AVALANCHE troopers.
 The fog gets even worse after the opening cutscene, just to make gameplay trickier on you… or that’s what I would say, except Ririn goes north and it immediately clears up!